Top Certifications for Safety Professionals

 As an OHST safety professional, you will complete worksite assessments.
 You will evaluate risks, hazards, and controls.
 When accidents or near misses occur, you will investigate incidents and maintain incident records.
 Additionally, you will prepare response plans for emergencies.

 OHST certification requires three years of experience.
 Within your experience, 35% of your past duties must have been in safety, health, or environmental work.

 Leaders at all levels of your organization can benefit from the STS certification.
 Why?
 Because safety doesn’t have to be your primary responsibility to be part of your job.
 All staff members need to know about workplace safety practices.

 Before you start the STS program, you must have 30 hours of safety, health, and environmental training.
 The STS program also requires two years of supervisory experience.

 If you aren’t yet at the supervisor level, an alternative is four years of work experience in any industry, with a minimum part-time hourly requirement.

 Certified Safety Manager (CSM)

-- interpret industry regulations
+- understand and interpret industry regulations

-- improve team morale
+- increase worker morale

 Certification is available through the National Association of Safety Professionals (NASP).